Software Solutions

 - Explicit documentation of technical decisions and their rationale.

-- Focus on user experience, efficiency, safety, security, and cost.
+- Focus on user experience, efficiency, safety, security, and cost (architecture and tokens).

 - Problem understanding precedes solution implementation.